CAT-01 Flight: Non-towered to non-towered

 - Fly from L52 to L88.
 Note: the direct route depicted in the picture above simply points out the relative position of both airports.
 This is not a recommendation or instruction to fly direct between the two airports.
 Feel free to select your OWN route based on terrain avoidance best practices, such as L52-WYNNR-L88

 For most ratings you will be in touch with ATC and will therefore advise ATC that you are on a CAT rating.
-Since this flight consists entirely of CTAF calls without any ATC interaction, the rating is issued through the use a form.
+Since this flight consists entirely of CTAF calls without any ATC interaction, the system will issue the rating for you upon flight completion.

 Airspace Review